 The WBC offered a championship belt for the winner.
 However, that’s now been changed to a belt each.
 So what is the point?

 I’ll tell you what it is.
 Purely cold hard cash.
 Two fifty-somethings who will be blowing and tired after 60 seconds of action spending the other minute of the round thinking of the massive paycheck they are getting to pull the wool over the fans’ eyes.

 I mean, if you’re going to put on this kind of showcase, and try to sell a league of it in the process, give it some sort of validity at least.

-Mike Tyson vs. Roy Jones Jr. seemed like a good idea at the time.
-With just days to go, it doesn’t look to be worth the effort.
+Mike Tyson vs. Roy Jones Jr. seemed a good idea then.
+With just days to go, it doesn’t seem worth the effort.

 We certainly won’t be paying for the Pay Per View.
 The highlights themselves could be few and far between.

 The views expressed in this article are the opinions of Phil Jay.